Published on May 1, 2020 11:02 PM Eastern Time Change log

 7.2 Map, weapons and game engine exploits - The intentional use of exploits of map flaws, weapons and game engine bugs are not allowed.
 Use of exploits in a match can result in either the round being replayed or the offending team may lose the round.

-7.3 The use of ANY external program, wrapper or hook, be it a modified .dll, an .exe injecting hook, or ANY file or program that hooks on to the source engine and gives a player additional HUD information, attributes, abilities, or significantly alters gameplay is ILLEGAL and BANNABLE.This includes specifically (but not limited to) the use of a wallhack, aimbot, autodet, anticonc, speedhack, third person view, esp of any type, radar of any type, and trueaim ("sniper dot" for non-sniper classes.)
+7.3 The use of ANY external program, wrapper or hook, be it a modified .dll, an .exe injecting hook, or ANY file or program that hooks on to the source engine and gives a player additional HUD information, attributes, abilities, or significantly alters gameplay is ILLEGAL and BANNABLE.This includes specifically (but not limited to) the use of a wallhack, aimbot, autodet, anticonc, speedhack, third person view, esp of any type, radar of any type, sound manipulation, and trueaim ("sniper dot" for non-sniper classes.)

 7.4 Using the server or console commands to give any part of your team an unfair advantage is cheating.
 This does not include scripts regarding flag status, class status, health status, incoming calls, or the like.
 If you are in doubt about a particular script, post it on our forum for advance approval by an admin.